unibo-spe/spe-slides/content/00-intro/_index.md

 ### Versioning

 - Web API specifications (e.g. OpenAPI, [Swagger](https://swagger.io/)), if any, are versioned
-- Web servers routes (if any) are versioned
+- Web server routes (if any) are versioned
 - Releases are versioned
 - Version numbers are computed automatically
 - Multiple releases exist